Managing storage VMs

-Cloud Volumes ONTAP 9.7 supports multiple storage VMs in AWS with certain configurations and an add-on license.
+Cloud Volumes ONTAP 9.7 and 9.8 supports multiple storage VMs in AWS with certain configurations and an add-on license.
 View the number of supported storage VMs in AWS.
 Contact your account team to obtain an SVM add-on license.

 All other Cloud Volumes ONTAP configurations support one data-serving storage VM and one destination storage VM used for disaster recovery.
 You can activate the destination storage VM for data access if there’s an outage on the source storage VM.

 A storage VM spans the entire Cloud Volumes ONTAP system (HA pair or single node).

 Working with multiple storage VMs in Cloud Manager

 Cloud Manager supports any additional storage VMs that you create from System Manager or the CLI.